ravimalde/ufc_fight_predictor/README.md

 <a name="limitations"></a>
 ### Limitations

 1. The current model is not 'symmetric'.
 By this I mean that the weights for fighter_x and fighter_y features are not equal.
 This can be seen in the feature importance plot above; for example, age_y is more important than age_x.
-This mean that the model has some bias.
+This means that the model has some bias; theoretically, the importance of x and y features should be equal.
 In testing, the model actually favours fighter y winning.
-This is not due to fighter_y winning more often in the dataset as this was checked to be a 50/50 split between fighter x and fighter y winning.
+This is not due to fighter_y winning more often in the dataset as fighte_x and fighter_y both win 50% of the time.
 The origin of this bias is still unknown, however a workaround was implemented.
 The application predicts with the model twice, swapping the order of the fighters input into the model in the second iteration.
 The model then presents to the user the most confident prediction of the two, thus ensuring that the same result is given each time, no matter what order the fighter's are input.

 2. The dataset is fairly small at only 3936 instances in the cleaned dataset.
 This impedes the ability for the models to learn from the training set.
 It also increases the role that chance pays in any results because the validation and test dataset are also smaller than desired.
 Unfortunatetly at present there is no workaround for this issue.

 <a name="future_work"></a>
 ### Future Work

 1. The primary bulk of future work will be aimed at fixing the model symmetry.
 One possible way to do this would be to duplicate the training dataset, switch the positions of the x and y fighters, and then concatenate it with the original dataset.
-This may result in the difference of weights for the x and y features being much smaller and thus reduce the bias.
+This may result in the difference of weights for the x and y features being smaller and thus reduce the bias.
 If not, then further investigation into this issue is necessary.

 2. The model will be periodically retrained as more data is available.
 Over the last few years the UFC has held approximately 500 fights per year and this figure is likely to rise as MMA is growing in popularity.
 Therefore in a few years time the dataset could be significantly larger, likely resulting in better model performance.